AleksandrRogov/DynamicsWebApi/README.md

 maxPageSize | Number | Defaults the odata.maxpagesize preference.
 Use to set the number of entities returned in the response. onTokenRefresh | Function | A callback function that triggered when DynamicsWebApi requests a new OAuth token.
 (At this moment it is done before each call to Dynamics 365, as [recommended by Microsoft](https://msdn.microsoft.com/en-ca/library/gg327838.aspx#Anchor_2)). returnRepresentation | Boolean | Defaults Prefer header with value "return=representation".
-Use this property to return just created or updated entity in a single request. useEntityNames | Boolean | `v.1.4.0+` Indicates whether to use entity logical names instead of collection logical names during requests. webApiUrl | String | A complete URL string to Web API.
+Use this property to return just created or updated entity in a single request. timeout | Number | Sets a number of milliseconds before a request times out. useEntityNames | Boolean | `v.1.4.0+` Indicates whether to use entity logical names instead of collection logical names during requests. webApiUrl | String | A complete URL string to Web API.
 Example of the URL: "https://myorg.api.crm.dynamics.com/api/data/v8.2/".
 If it is specified then webApiVersion property will not be used even if it is not empty. webApiVersion | String | Version of the Web API.
 Default version is "8.0".